Session One: Report

 - BEHAVIOUR: We need to change our behaviours as consumers to reduce the stress on global resources and to reduce waste resulting from consumption.
 As improvements in technology will probably not move at the rate needed to curb demands for natural resources, lifestyle changes, both physiological and psychological, will be required.

-- THE FUTURE GENERATION: Provide the future generation with a platform (a national conversation) for discussion on solutions on how their lifestyles can and will change in the future in order to achieve zero-C consumption.
+- FUTURE GENERATION: Provide the future generation with a platform (a national conversation) for discussion on solutions on how their lifestyles can and will change in the future in order to achieve zero-C consumption.

 - CULTURE: Embed a culture of climate and environmental action in the public’s mind and in business practices.
-Provide the public with the tools that allows easy access to environmental information about their consumption (e.g., product labelling, real-time carbon footprint trackers etc).
+Provide the public with the tools that allow easy access to environmental information about their consumption (e.g., product labelling, real-time carbon footprint trackers etc).

 - FINANCIAL LEVERS: Through bold and impactful choices, the financial sector should think beyond its traditional sphere and expand investment in green and social and sustainable bonds globally, and ensure that it does not underwrite projects that do not have a credible transition plan in line with the 2015 Paris agreement.

-- SUPPLY CHAINS: Business, governments and public bodies must ensure that their move to zero-C includes not only their own activities, but extends to ensuring that their supply chains follow good environmental practice and that products, especially for those of the hydrocarbons industry, are net zero-C.
+- SUPPLY CHAINS: Business, governments and public bodies must ensure that their move to zero-C includes not only their own activities but extends to ensuring that their supply chains follow good environmental practice and that products, especially for those of the hydrocarbons industry, are net zero-C.

 - LEADERSHIP: The UK should lead by example on zero-C actions, but these actions must be global.
 There is a risk in going it alone.
 Despite a consistent European policy and a highly credible set of SDGs, the G7 and G20 have been unable to provide a common voice in leading the transition.
 Can another more effective global group/mechanism be established?